Hudsonsue/progproj/README.md

 It is a submission by student ID G00219132.

-The submission is for Project 2018 for the Module **Programming for Data Analytics** The module is delivered as part of the [Higher Diploma in Data Analytics](https://www.gmit.ie/computing/higher-diploma-science-computing-data-analytics-ict-skills) in [Galway Mayo IT](https://www.gmit.ie/), Galway.
+The submission is for Project 2018 for the Module **Programming for Data Analysis** The module is delivered as part of the [Higher Diploma in Data Analytics](https://www.gmit.ie/computing/higher-diploma-science-computing-data-analytics-ict-skills) in [Galway Mayo IT](https://www.gmit.ie/), Galway.

 The notebook is called **Project_Programming_Data_Analytics.ipynb** and to run it you will ideally have [Jupyter](https://jupyter.org/)installed on your machine.
 You can install this via the [Anaconda](https://www.anaconda.com/) python Distribution.